cockroachdb/docs/decimal.md

 {{site.data.alerts.callout_info}}A future version of CockroachDB will support declaring a decimal as a literal instead of needing to cast from a string or float.{{site.data.alerts.end}}

-## Storage Size
+## Size

-The storage size for a `DECIMAL` column is variable, starting at 9 bytes.
+The size of a `DECIMAL` value is variable, starting at 9 bytes.
 It's recommended to keep values under 64 kilobytes to ensure performance.
 Above that threshold, [write amplification](https://en.wikipedia.org/wiki/Write_amplification) and other considerations may cause significant performance degredation.

 ## Examples